LudvY/403_401_bypass/README.md

 # 403/401-Bypass For Bug hunters:

 # Introduction
 403_401_bypass Tool is to bypass 403/401.
-This script contain all the possible techniques to do the same.
+This script contain all the possible techniques to do the 403/401 Bypass Cheat-Sheet.

 #> NOTE :